wlmmyers/fe-challenge/README.md

 ## The app

 This app was made with [Create React App](https://github.com/facebook/create-react-app) to provide a fast, simple bootstrapped app to work in.
-After cloning the source code from the Git repo,
+After cloning the source code from this repo,

 Install the dependencies
 ```